-Note 9 - New Reporting Standard:
+Note 10 - New Reporting Standard:

 In June 1999, the Governmental Accounting Standards Board (GASB) issued Statement 34 "Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments."
-This Statement establishes new financial reporting requirements for state and local governments throughout the United States.
+This statement establishes new financial reporting requirements for state and local governments throughout the United States.
 When implemented, it will require new information and restructure much of the information that governments have presented in the past.
 Comparability with reports issued in all prior years will be affected.
 The Board is required to implement this standard for the fiscal year ending September 30, 2004.
-The Board has not yet determined the full impact that adoption of GASB Statement 34 will have on the financial statements.